Skip to main content

 The National Programme for Youth is based on the study Youth 2010 (Mladina 2010) on the position of young people in Slovenia which was carried out in 2010 and published in 2011.
 It identifies young people as part of the society undergoing extensive changes in the last decade, which affect the quality of their life.
 This applies both to the social environment such as family, education and employment, as well as the situation of young people in the labour market.
 The National Programme for Youth attempts to ensure a better situation for young people in education, which would then be reflected in a more favourable situation for young people in the labour market, resulting in better living conditions of the youth, which may also lead to more favourable demographic trends.

-The main principles of the National Programme for Youth are:
+The general aims of the National Programme for Youth are:

 - To provide better opportunities for young people in education and training, both formal and informal;